twitchyliquid64/maker-panel/docs/spec-reference.md

 the geometry of the panel are unioned (ie: two overlapping squares produce a larger rectangle with dimensions no greater than the extremes of either rectangle), and surface features are applied to the panel in the order in which they appear.

+In general, it is an error if your shapes don't overlap to form a single, combined shape.
+You can change this behavior with the `-c` flag, which will compute the convex hull of all the shapes (hence forming a single shape).

 ### Geometry